minyandafna/minyandafna.github.io/_events/2019-12-22-chanukah-celebration.md

 ---

 Chanukah oh Chanukah, come light the menorah

-We're having a party –no promises of hora
+We're having a party--no promises of hora

-Gather round the table, we'll give you a treat Activities for kids and adults, and some snacks to eat And for the lighting, bring your menorah and candles which burn bright One for the first night, all together we’ll light to remind of us of days long ago!
+Gather round the table, we'll give you a treat

+Activities for kids and adults, and some snacks to eat

+And for the lighting, bring your menorah and candles which burn bright

+One for the first night, all together we’ll light to remind of us of days long ago!

 Join the Minyan Dafna community for a festive Chanukah celebration filled with friends, snacks, activities, and a communal candle lighting!